faasm/faasmjs/README.md

 work would require integrating this into Faasm.js.

-For now we can execute blocking Faasm functions in their own WebWorker, hence not impacting the main browser thread, but there is undoubtedly a cleaner, more efficient way to do this.
-Faasm's function chaining model can actually be synchronous or asynchronous, supporting a fork-join approach as well as synchronous call-and-block.
+For now we can execute blocking Faasm functions in their own WebWorker, hence not impacting the main browser thread.
+There is undoubtedly a cleaner, more efficient way to do this.
+Faasm's function chaining model can actually be synchronous or asynchronous, supporting a fork-join approach as well as synchronous call-and-wait.

 ## Host Interface